sora-xor/sora-docs/src/karma.md

 The KARMA token is used to provide farming rewards to liquidity providers in the XOR-ETH pool on Polkaswap.

-By participating in liquidity provision, users are rewarded with KARMA, encouraging more liquidity in the Chameleon pools.
+By participating in liquidity provision for this pool, users are rewarded with KARMA, encouraging more liquidity in the Chameleon pools.

 ## Minting and Burning Mechanism